KUKHUA/FieldCollector/README.md

 # FieldCollector
-A pluggable JavaScript library for collecting and processing data from form elements on a web page.
+Converts common form elements inside a div all to json.

 **This project is a work in progress.**
 Not all planned handlers are complete, expect changes and bugs.